-I disabled the Bluetooth connection and I still can not hear CoPilot
+Bluetooth connection is disabled, but can not hear CoPilot thru the device

 If you're experiencing issues with hearing voice guidance, and your device is not connected to a Bluetooth system, please see the articles below for help: